Nerve net: Emergence

 The emergence of nervous systems has been linked to the evolution of voltage-gated sodium (Nav) channels.
 The Nav channels allow for communication between cells over long distances through the propagation of action potentials, whereas voltage-gated (Cav) calcium channels allow for unmodulated intercellular signaling.
 It has been hypothesized that Nav channels differentiated from Cav channels either at the emergence of nervous systems or before the emergence of multicellular organisms, although the origin of Nav channels in history remains unknown.
 Porifera either came about as a result of the divergence with Cnidaria and Ctenophora or they lost the function of the gene encoding Nav channels.
 As a result, Porifera contain Cav channels which allows for intercellular signaling, but they lack Nav channels which provide for the conductance of action potentials in nerve nets.

-Nerve nets are found in species in the phyla Cnidaria (e.g. scyphozoa, box jellyfish, and sea anemones), Ctenophora, and Echinodermata.
-Cnidaria and Ctenophora both exhibit radial symmetry and are collectively known as coelenterates.
-Coelenterates diverged 570 million years ago, prior to the Cambrian explosion, and they are the first two phyla to possess nervous systems which differentiate during development and communicate by synaptic conduction.
-Most research on the evolution of nervous tissue concerning nerve nets has been conducted using cnidarians.
-The nervous systems of coelenterates allow for sensation, contraction, locomotion, and hunting/feeding behaviors.
-Coelenterates and bilaterians share common neurophysiological mechanisms; as such, coelenterates provide a model system for tracing the origins of neurogenesis.
-This is due to the first appearance of neurogenesis having occurred in eumetazoa, which was a common ancestor of coelenterates and bilaterians.
-A second wave of neurogenesis occurred after the divergence of coelenterata in the common ancestor of bilateria.
-Although animals with nerve nets lack a true brain, they have the ability to display complex movements and behaviors.
-The presence of a nerve net allows an organism belonging to the aforementioned phyla of Cnidaria, Ctenophora, and Echinodermata to have increased fitness as a result of being able to respond to their environment.
+Specialization and centralization

+By comparison of developmental pathways of nervous systems (across nerve-net-having and nerve-cord-having phyla), it appears that all nerve-having phyla of animals have two populations of specialized integration centers: the sensory–neurosecretory apical nervous system (ANS) and the motor-integrative blastoporal nervous system (BNS).
+The ctenophores and cnidarians have these on opposite sides of the body, ANS on the anterior end, BNS on the posterior end.

+Some groups of cnidarians - the sea anemone larva, the Hydrozoan medusa - have up to two ring-shaped concentrations of neurons and axons around the pharynx or interconnecting the rhopalia in immature stages of growth, functioning as a partly centralized BNS.

+The nerve net is the evolutionary precursor to the central nervous system, which is most importantly characterized by condensation of the net into one or more longitudinal nerve cords.
+This condensation has happened multiple times in the Bilateria, independently to different degrees and numbers, yet using a similar set of underlying transcription factors to determine the placement of the cord(s).
+Orthologs of the transcription factors specifying the longitudinal cord (motor-integrative part of the CNS) are associated with the BNS.
+The sensory-neurosecretory part of the CNS is instead specified by genes similar to those that mark the ANS.
+In some bilateria, the anterior (head) part of the cord would go on to evolve into a brain.